quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 optimization techniques described here, or any other optimization technique is left to future activity that can apply the following guidelines.

-It is important that tooling can correctly parse and process serialized qlog.
-It is RECOMMENDED that new formats also define suitable file extensions and media types.
+In order to help tools correctly parse and process serialized qlog, it is RECOMMENDED that new formats also define suitable file extensions and media types.
 This provides a clear signal and avoids the need to provide out-of-band information or to rely on heuristic fallbacks; see {{tooling}}.

 There is no established standard for indicating optimized formats.
 Therefore, it is RECOMMENDED that applied optimizations are expressed in ascending order of